-- 7.1.4 Each team member must skate a minimum of 1 exchange for the 1500 meter relay and 2 exchanges for the 3000 meter relay. - 7.1.5 The last two laps must be skated by a single skater which will be an Athlete member of the team. - 7.1.6 A competitor may be relayed at any time except during the last two (2) laps.
+- 8.1 3000 Meter Relay - 8.1.1 Each team shall consist of two Special Olympics Athletes and two Unified Sports Partners. - 8.1.2 It is required that athletes and Unified Partners are of similar age and similar ability.
+For more information on similar age and ability please see Sport Rules Article 1 Section 14.1.2 - 8.1.3 No more than two relay teams shall be allowed on the ice at any time. - 8.1.4 Each team member must skate a minimum of 1 exchange for the 1500 meter relay and 2 exchanges for the 3000 meter relay. - 8.1.5 The last two laps must be skated by a single skater which will be an Athlete member of the team. - 8.1.6 A competitor may be relayed at any time except during the last two (2) laps.
 These laps must be skated by one skater.
-In the case of a fall during the two (2) laps, the skater may be relayed. - 7.1.7 Each team shall be clearly identified by wearing the same uniform or by wearing the same color pinnie vest or helmet bib. - 7.1.8 The relay may be by either push start or tag of hand. - 7.1.9 No other personnel, other than the referees, will be on the ice to allow the infield of the track to be used for marshaling and pacing for relay exchanges.
+In the case of a fall during the two (2) laps, the skater may be relayed. - 8.1.7 Each team shall be clearly identified by wearing the same uniform or by wearing the same color pinnie vest or helmet bib. - 8.1.8 The relay may be by either push start or tag of hand. - 8.1.9 No other personnel, other than the referees, will be on the ice to allow the infield of the track to be used for marshaling and pacing for relay exchanges.